Dazcam/Bioinformatics-tutorials/pages/get_sra_info.md

 is paired ended rather than single ended, we need to know this as it will influence some of the parameters we need to specify later on.

 For now copy and paste the SRA numbers for 4 replicates into the text file one file per line.
-The first two are CD14+ Monocyte ATAC-seq data files and the last two are CD8+ Tcell ATAC-seq data files.
-These cells were extracted from peripheral blood.

 ~~~bash
 SRR2920543